-Over Summer, one of my big tasks is to overhaul my studio website.
+Over the Summer, one of my big tasks is to overhaul my studio website.

-Summer lessons are optional in my studio and I am lucky to have the freedom to be able to take a lighter load.
-The extra time – while reserved most importantly for a bit of R&R – is also an open window for us to give a little attention to bigger projects like this!
+Summer lessons are optional in my studio, and I am lucky to have the freedom to take a lighter load.
+While reserved most importantly for a bit of R&R, the extra time is also an open window for us to give a little attention to bigger projects like this!

 Our websites will often be the first opportunity to make a good impression on prospective students.
-Not only that but if you’re anything like me, your studio is continually evolving.
+Also, if you’re anything like me, your studio is continually evolving.
 Our studio websites should reflect these changes and always feel fresh.

-First, I have a confession to make along with a little back history and evolution of my own studio website.
+First, I have a confession and a little back history and evolution of my own studio website.

 I’m a bit of a hypocrite.

-Also, I was honestly so focused on building my new studio, a lot of my energy went into simply learning to be a full-time piano teacher, figure out who I was as a teacher, and find my “groove”.
+Also, I was so focused on building my new studio that a lot of my energy went into simply learning to be a full-time piano teacher, figuring out who I was as a teacher, and finding my “groove.”